vinay-jose/landing_page/qdrant-landing/content/articles/langchain-integration.md

   - embeddings
 ---

-Building applications with Large Language Models don't have to be complicated.
+Building applications with Large Language Models doesn't have to be complicated.
 A lot has been going on recently to simplify the development, so you can utilize already pre-trained models and support even complex pipelines with a few lines of code.
 [LangChain](https://langchain.readthedocs.io) provides unified interfaces to different libraries, so you can avoid writing boilerplate code and focus on the value you want to bring.